Paul-Reed/node-red-contrib-ui-plotly/README.md

 ## TODO's
 - [ ] Support build-in colorscales https://plotly.com/python/builtin-colorscales/
-- [ ] Create endpoint to allow a "Validate" button in the config screen
+- [ ] Create endpoint to allow a "Validate" button in the config screen.
+Question: is valdidation of layout possible in flow editor, or do we need to do it in the dashboard (because the valdate method both needs data and layout ...)??
 - [ ] Pass the selected array to Plotly
 - [ ] What to do with the `any` data type?
 - [ ] Add validation of arrays (based on the array type)